munificent/craftinginterpreters/book/functions.md

 Almost, but not quite.
 We also need a class that implements LoxCallable so that we can call it.
 We don't want the runtime phase of the interpreter to bleed into the front-end's syntax classes so we don't want Stmt.Function itself to implement that.
-Instead, we wrap it in a new class:
+Instead, we wrap it in a new class.

 ^code lox-function

-Then it implements `call()`:
+We implement the `call()` of LoxCallable like so:

 ^code function-call